nathandrapeza/CMPUT404-assignment-css-hell/README.md

 Assignment: CSS Hell
 ====================
 Modifications:
-To use an external CSS document in the HTML files, I had to include the line
+To use an external CSS document in the HTML files, I had to include the line:
-<link rel="stylesheet" href="theme.css"> in the <head> tag.
+<link rel="stylesheet" href="theme.css"> in the <head>' tag.
 Screenshots are included in their respective directories (glutenberg & homepage)

 ====================
 Requirements:
 You will skin 3 project gutenberg stories with custom CSS.